taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The front of the research facility is teeming with protesters, who chant "Não sirva aos tiranos em órbita!" and "Educar crianças humanas, não máquinas corporativas!"

-**"...fifth day of *violent* demonstrations at the Laboratório Nacional de Biociências e Saúde Pública protesting the public research institution's *collaboration* with Space Consortium..."**
+**"...fifth day of *violent* demonstrations at the Laboratório Nacional de Biociências e Saúde Pública protesting the public research institution's collaboration with the *Space Consortium*..."**

 Majhee sneaks into an alleyway to enter the research facility via a back door.